swissmanu/mse-paper-rxjs-debugger/content/content.md

 ## Internal Validity

 The usability test was performed in an uncontrolled, remote environment and all participants used their own computers and software installations.
-The down side of this setup was the early failure of one subject, which could not get the prototype extension running on their system.
-Even though this could have been prevented in a controlled lab, we deem the data we were able to collect to be of the same quality as when it would have been collected in a lab [@Andreasen_Nielsen_Schroder_Stage_2007].
+The down side of this was the early failure of one subject, which could not get the prototype extension running on their system, hence not participate in the test at all.
+Even though this situation could have been prevented in a controlled lab environment, we consciously decided for a remote environemnt because of its simpler setup and accepted the risk of reduced validity and reproducibility.

 ## External Validity

-Due to the circumstance that one study participant could not set up the prototype extension, we ended up having only two valid data sets after the the remote usability tests.
-According to Nielsen et al. [@Nielsen_Landauer_1993], we discovered around 50% of all usability issues present this way.
-We observed two participants sharing four of 10 issues, thus we are confident having found the most critical ones nonetheless.
+Due to the circumstance, that one study participant could not set up the prototype extension, we ended up having only two valid data sets after the the remote usability test.
+Two test subjects should have allowed us to find around 50% of all usability issues present [@Nielsen_Landauer_1993].
+Because the two remaining subjects share four of 10 issues, we are confident, that we could identify the most important usability problems nonetheless.

 ## Construct Validity

-We consider asking the subjects to "think aloud" during the remote usability test to create an unfamiliar environment; software engineers are usually not used to "speak to themselves" when working on a problem.
-Even though a participant might not vocalize their thoughts at all time, the screen and video recordings of the session mitigates the risk of missing important data.
-Careful moderation during the session [@Boren_Ramey_2000] helped further to remind a silent participant to tell us about their thoughts without risking to influence the result.
+We carefully moderated the test session once a test subject fell silent for more then 10 seconds and missed to "think aloud".
+Even though we consider this moderation to create an unfamiliar environment (software engineers are usually not used to "speak to themselves" when working on a problem), we expect the moderation techniques used to minimize any influence on the result [@Boren_Ramey_2000].

 # Future Work {#sec:future_work}